Governor Shapiro Signs Executive Order Creating New, First-in-the-Nation Workforce Training Program to Take Advantage of Historic Federal Infrastructure Funding

 Creating economic opportunity and ensuring that more Pennsylvanians have the freedom to chart their own course and the opportunity to succeed is a top priority for Governor Shapiro.
 On his first full day in office, Governor Shapiro signed an executive order announcing that 92 percent of state government jobs are open to Pennsylvanians without college degrees.

-Pennsylvania workers and employers can find details on the CWTP, eligibility information, and other resources at pa.gov/newjobs.
+Pennsylvania workers and employers can find details on the CWTP, eligibility information, and other resources on the Commonwealth Workforce Transformation Program (CWTP) webpage.